hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyloop.md

 folder: python-basics
 ---

 *Python* provides two basic types of loops to iterate through objects or functions: the `for` and the `while` loop statements.
 Both loop types have additional options and can be combined with conditional statements.
 Conditional statements evaluate *boolean* arguments (`True`/`False`) using the keywords `if: ... else: ...`.
-This section introduces the two loop types and conditional statements as integral parts of loops.
+This page introduces the two loop types and conditional statements as integral parts of loops.

 ## Conditional statements (`if` - `else`) {#if}
 Conditional statements open with an `if` keyword, followed by a test condition (e.g., `variable >= 2`) and action to accomplish when the test condition is `True` ([*boolean*](hypy_pybase.html#boolean) test result).
 The conditional statement can be followed by the `elif` (*else if*) and/or `else` keywords, which represent alternative tests in the case that the `if` test-condition was `False`.
 However, when the `if` statement was `True`, none of the following statements will be evaluated.